dvirtz/slides/predictable-guide-to-random/random.md

 Note: This distribution is of central importance to the statistical analysis of data, and is used to describe the distribution of quality-of-fit parameters.
-If one generates tuples of N numbers from N independent standard normal distributions, then the sum of the N elements of each tuple will be distributed according to the chisquared distribution with parameter N.
+If one generates tuples of N numbers from N independent standard normal distributions, then the sum of the N elements of each tuple will be distributed according to the chi-squared distribution with parameter N.

 ---